China Halts Transportation Out Of Wuhan To Contain Coronavirus. Could It Backfire?

 "We didn't even contemplate the possibility of a quarantine on this scale because it hasn't really happened before," says Inglesby.
 "It's just such a departure from how we've been thinking about public health interventions."

-Indeed, the move was so unusual, its announcement Wednesday threw a wrench into the work of a committee of experts convened by the World Health Organization.
+Indeed, the move was so unusual that its announcement on Wednesday threw a wrench into the work of a committee of experts convened by the World Health Organization.
 The panel was charged with advising on whether the outbreak should be declared an international emergency.
 News of the transportation shutdown reached the panel just as members were about to render their judgment.
 They decided to defer a decision until they could get more information.

-"We wanted to know if these measures taken in Wuhan were the result of some new evolution [in the virus's spread] that we had not been made aware of," the panel's chair Didier Houssin, explained at a press conference in Geneva Thursday.
+"We wanted to know if these measures taken in Wuhan were the result of some new evolution [in the virus' spread] that we had not been made aware of," the panel's chair, Didier Houssin, explained at a news conference in Geneva on Thursday.

 Ultimately, he added, China was able to reassure the committee that there had not been a change in the outbreak's trajectory.
-For now, most of the 830 confirmed cases are occurring within families or health workers who've had close contact with a sick person.
-In other words, officials are not observing the kind of spread you get with a virus like the flu, with people passing it on to strangers on say, subways, or during other passing encounters.
+For now, most of the 830 confirmed cases are occurring within families or in health workers who've had close contact with a sick person.
+In other words, officials are not observing the kind of spread you get with a virus like the flu, with people passing it on to strangers on, say, subways, or during other passing encounters.

-Largely for that reason, the WHO's director general Tedros Adhanom Ghebreyesus says he's decided against declaring an international emergency for now.
+Largely for that reason, the WHO's director general, Tedros Adhanom Ghebreyesus, says he has decided against declaring an international emergency for now.

-Yet speaking at that same press conference, Tedros subtly signaled that the transportation shutdown is not the type of move WHO would recommend.
+Yet speaking at that same news conference, Tedros subtly signaled that the transportation shutdown is not the type of move the WHO would recommend.

 While "China is a sovereign nation with the autonomy to take steps it believes in its interests," said Tedros, the WHO's role is to provide "rational and science-based" recommendations.
 He added that he hoped the transportation shutdown would be "short in duration."